AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 ### Monitor service status during a recording

 You can periodically call `query` to ensure that the recording service is in progress and in a normal state.
-Apart from `query`, you can use the Message Notification Service as a complementary method to monitor the service status.
-See [Comparison Between the Message Notification Service and the `query` Method](../reference/rest-api/query#what-are-the-differences-between-the-message-notification-service-and-the-query-method) for detailed comparison between the two methods.
+Apart from `query`, you can use the <Vg k="NCS" /> as a complementary method to monitor the service status.
+See [Comparison Between the <Vg k="NCS" /> and the `query` Method](../reference/rest-api/query#what-are-the-differences-between-the-message-notification-service-and-the-query-method) for detailed comparison between the two methods.

 #### Periodically query service status